 Best Place to Retire for Nature Lovers

 Dominica-retirement-visaCalled the ‘Nature Island’ – and not to be confused with the Dominican Republic – the Commonwealth of Dominica has plenty to offer for those who love to explore and admire natural wonders.
 Home to splendid natural parks, luxurious tropical forests, and beautiful beaches, Dominica is the place to be if you love adventures.
-Snorkel among the incredible coral reefs of the island and swim in impressive waterfalls while soaking under the sun.
+Take advantage of the island’s tropical climate to snorkel among its incredible coral reefs and swim in impressive waterfalls while soaking under the sun.

 Dominica’s currency is the Eastern Caribbean Dollar (EC$ or XCD), which is used by several other Caribbean nations and is pegged to the American Dollar at the consistent exchange rate of EC$2.70 to US$1.00.
 Having a stable currency tied directly to the US Dollar eliminates a sizable risk often faced by people making foreign financial investments

-Whichever city you choose to retire to in Dominica, you will always find nature around you with plenty of things to do.
+Whichever city you choose for Dominica retirement, you will always find nature around you with plenty of things to do in Dominica.
 Even in Roseau, the bustling capital, you will find breathtaking views of the Caribbean Sea and the tropical forest.
 Some of the best cities to live in Dominica are Roseau – the capital city, Portsmouth, Soufriere, and Marigot.

 Largely preserved from mass tourism, Dominica is a piece of heaven for those looking to retire in a quiet place with plenty to do.